-We offer variable, fixed, adjustable prime-based and LIBOR-based rate loans to borrowers.
+We offer variable and fixed rate loans to borrowers.
 Our Board of Directors determines the interest rate charged based on the following factors: 1) the interest rate charged by CoBank; 2) our existing rates and spreads; 3) the competitive rate environment; and 4) our profitability objectives.